Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <li>continue traversal until children nodes with better quality are found.</li>
 </ol>

 These decisions are made using the advertised values for lod selection metrics that are part of the information payload of the node.
 The I3S specification supports multiple <a href="#_4_4">LoD Selection Metrics</a> and permits different <a href="#_4_1">LoD Switching Models</a>.
 An example lod selection metric is the maximum screen size that the node may occupy before it must be replaced with data from more detailed nodes.
-This model of discrete LOD rendering (LoD Switching Model) is referred to in I3S as <code>node-switching</code>.
+This model of discrete LoD rendering (LoD Switching Model) is referred to in I3S as <code>node-switching</code>.

-I3S Scene Layers also include additional optional metadata on the LOD generation process (e.g. thinning, clustering and generalization) as non-actionable (to clients) information that is of interest to some service consumers.
+I3S Scene Layers also include additional optional metadata on the LoD generation process (e.g. thinning, clustering and generalization) as non-actionable (to clients) information that is of interest to some service consumers.

 <h4>Representation of input data that already has explicitly authored multiple representations</h4>

 <p>I3S Layers can  be used to represent input data that already have multiple, semantically authored, levels of detail.</p>

 <p>The most common method for doing so is to represent each semantically authored input level of detail as its own I3S Layer with distance thresholds on the layer that capture the range of distances at which the layer should be used.
 At further or closer distances applications switch to using a different I3S layer representing a different input semantically authored level of detail.
-The set of such I3S Layers representing a single modeled real world phenomena (such as buildings for a city) are grouped within the same I3S service.
+The set of such I3S Layers representing a single modeled real world phenomena (such as buildings for a city) can be grouped within the same I3S service.
 For each I3S Layer within the set, the features in the leaf nodes of the index tree represent the modeled features at the level of detail presented in the input.
 Additional automatically generated levels of detail can optionally be generated extending the viewing range of each semantically input level of detail if so desired.</p>

 <p>It is also possible to develop tools that load all of the input semantical level of detail information for the modeled entities in the input into a single I3S layer.
 In this case the height of the I3S index tree is fixed to the number of levels of detail present in the input and both the feature identities and geometries in each node are set based upon the input data. </p>